AoyingZhang/target-game/README.md

 # target-game
-A GUI game that the player use keyboard to control direction and strength of shooting.
-Simulated the gravity component and the players are ranked based on targets hit.
+A GUI game which allows players to utilize keyboard controls for precise manipulation of shot direction and force.
+Has a ranking system to evaluate player performance, using target hit accuracy as a metric.
+Incorporated gravity and animation effects including explosions and smoke to enhance the overall user experience and realism.